zhuowei/commercialization-public/manufacture/desktop/dpi-related-apis-and-registry-settings.md

 ## <span id="system"></span><span id="SYSTEM"></span>System-wide scale factor in Windows 8 scaling mode

 When the **Let me choose one scaling level for all my displays** checkbox is checked, the user can specify a scale factor that applies to all displays, regardless of each display’s pixel density.
 By using the custom setting, the user can select values other than 100%, 125%, 150%, 200%, although they are limited to the range (100%-500%).
-This setting is configured in the **HKCU\\ControlPanel\\Desktop\\LogPixels** registry key.
+This setting is configured in the **HKCU\\Control Panel\\Desktop\\LogPixels** registry key.

-**Table 6 HKCU\\ControlPanel\\Desktop\\LogPixels Values**
+**Table 6 HKCU\\Control Panel\\Desktop\\LogPixels Values**

 <table>
 <colgroup>